 Zinc:

-promotes skin repair + hair growthZinc is an essential mineral with a myriad of roles in the body, including maintaining the health of your skin and hair.
-Zinc is highly concentrated in the skin4, and inadequate zinc levels have been associated with skin rashes, delayed wound healing, alopecia (patchy baldness), and brittle hair5,6.
-Zinc is predominantly found in animal-based foods, and a few plant foods like cashews, but Ka’Chava packs 68% of your daily zinc needs.
+Supports Hair, Skin & Nail HealthZinc is an essential mineral with a myriad of roles in your body, including maintaining the health of your skin, hair, and nails.
+Zinc is predominantly found in animal-based foods and a few plant foods like cashews, but Ka’Chava packs 68% of your daily zinc needs.

 -